Shabaks: History

-After the decline of Shabakism during the Iraqi civil war, most Shabaks were Muslims, with a significant Yarsani minority and a small Christian minority.
-Shabak Muslims were around 70% Shia and 30% Sunni.
+By the early 20th century, with the founding of the Iraqi state, the Shabaks increasingly shifted from their traditional religion to orthodox Shia Islam.
+However, not all of them became Muslim, as some became Yarsani.
+They were majority Shia by the 21st century.
+After the war on the Islamic State, the Shabaks were estimated at around 70% Shias, with the rest being Sunnis and a few Christians.
 Religion was a factor in the identification of Shabaks.
 The Shia Shabaks were divided between those who identified as Kurds and those who identified as a separate group, while the Sunni and Yarsani Shabaks identified as Kurds.
 Some of them migrated to the KRG and integrated well.
 The Shabaks who identified as Kurds sided with the KRG and mostly supported the KDP.
 The Shabaks who identified as a distinct ethnic group supported the Iran-backed militias.